quixio/quix-streams/docs/publish.md

 ### Stream properties

-As an option, you can add context to your streams by adding a name, some metadata, or a default location.
+You can add optional context to your streams by adding a name, some metadata or a default location.

-You can add this metadata to a stream using the `Properties` options of the generated `stream` instance:
+You can add using the `Properties` options of the generated `stream` instance:

 === "Python"

     ``` python
     stream.properties.name = "Hello World Python stream"
     stream.properties.location = "/test/location"
-    stream.properties.metadata["meta"] = "is"
+    stream.properties.metadata["metakey"] = "value"
-    stream.properties.metadata["working"] = "well"
+    stream.properties.metadata["metakey2"] = "value2"
     ```

 === "C\#"